YaleOpenLab/openx/stellar/docs/notes.md

 1. Modify some parts of the contract so that we use a bigger structure named User which can be imported where needed.
 2. Change naming scheme of some parts to be more user friendly.

+## Discussion in call 4:

+Need to have stages for originator proposed contracts and contracts pre-certified projects, documents need to be attached as well, people need to be able to see stages at which the project is at - stage 1,2,3 and then it is Live

+Kind of need provisions for initial seed that comes from a recipient / originator or an investor you use this documentation and then put it out for tender (a solar engineer) seed funding should come from the recipient.

+Orders -> Projects -> Stages (can not invest until it arrives a particular stage)

+munibond model that has a contract, tweak the model of that model to suit our needs smart contract needs to point to a specific legal contract, stored on ipfs for eg munibond vs equity crowdfunding vs opportunity zones

+platform of platforms or platform of different contracts themselves

+originators need consent before proposing a project, no consent, don't continue, propose RfPs possibility to raise funds before contract becomes final, differences between munibonds and equity crowdfunding, undershot vs overshot problems wrt crowdfunding - Matt Maroney, Jase

+2 things to consider right now: need to have some form of registry, as payments are made, ownership of solar systems change, we need to automate that via smart contracts, must be able to query ownership percent of a solar system or, parties involved must be able to check this.
+You could also consider escrow model, track ownership

+start working on the base contract: per kwh that is read from the iot device, need to find where we import the info from the iot device (atonomi), charge the recipient to pay as per the tariff, similar to the electriicty bill and that changes ownership as well, see breach scenarios (eth smart contract) and shift between funds, trigger hardware to export to grid directly

+have two contracts - investors and platforms, contractors' access for funds

 ## TODOs copied from the Ethereum Smart Contract

 ### TODO TENDER PROCESS & REQUEST FOR PROPOSALS ###